 Defamatory statements are false statements presented as facts that misrepresent the character of the person it is about.
 These statements inflict harm on the person's reputation and ability to work.
 If you are a victim of defamation, then you can file a defamation lawsuit.

 Elements of Defamation

 5 elements make a statement defamatory.
-If one of these elements does not apply, then it is not considered defamation.
+If one of these elements do not apply, then it is not considered defamation.

 - The statement must be false.
 The truth is a valid defense for defamation.

 - A defamatory statement must be presented as a non-subjective fact about the plaintiff that is not up for debate or argument.
 There is a difference between stating an opinion, and defamation.
 If it cannot be empirically proven as right or wrong, then it may be classified as an opinion, which is not considered defamation.

 - The statement must involve a third party or publication.
 If the statement is made directly to the person it revolves around, then it is not defamatory.

 - The defendant must have malicious intent when making the statement.
 The defendant must be aware that the statement is false, or negligently disregards its truthfulness (questions its truthfulness but says it anyway)